-Based on the terms of the Company's completed merger with Essentialis on March 7, 2017, the Company was obligated to make cash earnout payments of up to a maximum of \$30.0 million to the former Essentialis stockholders.
-On December 28, 2021, in connection with the dissolution of two of the former Essentialis stockholders, the two former stockholders entered into an agreement with the Company which assigned the right, title and interest to all their future earnout payments to the Company.
-As a result of the assignment, as of December 31, 2021, and going forward, the maximum cash earnout payments are \$21.2 million.
-The fair value of the Essentialis purchase price contingent liability is estimated using scenario-based methods based upon the Company's analysis of the likelihood of obtaining specified approvals from the U.S. Food and Drug Administration (FDA) as well as the likelihood and anticipated timing of reaching cumulative revenue milestones.
+Based on the terms of the Company's completed merger with Essentialis on March 7, 2017, the Company is obligated to make cash earnout payments of up to a maximum of \$21.2 million to the former Essentialis stockholders.
+The fair value of the Essentialis purchase price contingent liability is estimated using scenario-based methods based upon the Company's analysis of the likelihood of obtaining specified approvals from the U.S. Food and Drug Administration (FDA) as well as reaching cumulative revenue milestones.
 The Level 3 estimates are based, in part, on subjective assumptions.
-In determining the likelihood of obtaining FDA approval, the analysis relied on published research relating to clinical development success rates.
-Based on management's assessment, a 72% probability of achieving each milestone was determined to be reasonable as of each of June 30, 2022 and December 31, 2021.
+In determining the likelihood of this occurring, the analysis relied on published research relating to clinical development success rates.
+Based on management's assessment, a 72% probability of achieving each milestone was determined to be reasonable as of each of March 31, 2023 and December 31, 2022.
 During the periods presented, the Company has not changed the manner in which it values its Essentialis purchase price contingent liability.